Sapientai/MGKDB/README.md

 ## Some concerns during test.
 * User must have an account on the server.
 Upload/Download is indirect : local--server--database.
+* Uploading with command line will have a DIFFERENT `run_collection_name` than the case when the SAME folder is uploaded via the mgk gui.
 * Parameters should be named like "parameters.dat" or "parameters_suffix"(suffix can be something like 0001, 01, ...) for the script to scan correctly.
 * If two files sharing the same prefix as in the DOC list, for example "parameters" and "parameters_0001", both files will be uploaded, but the objectId of "parameters" will not be recorded in the summary dictionary.
 Instead, its objectId will be collected into an *ex* collection.
 You may choose to add it back to some collections.
 If not, the database admin will drop this collection and the physical storage for them on a regular basis.
 You may change the filename of the file you do not want to upload to avoid this.
 For example, 'parameters' -> '_parameters'.